ajayyy/SponsorBlockKubernetes/README.md

 Then, follow the steps below to fix wal being out of date

+#### If only one is failing

+Raise storage size in backup pvc

+Kill that one and delete the pvc, then recreate the pvc.

+Then wait for the automated full backup to finish or use the method below

+Then reinit that node

+Then delete the old backups to save space

+Then lower the storage claim?
+Is the only way to lower it making a new cluster based on the old one?

 #### Option 1

 start a full backup with the repo (see sample-backup.yaml)